Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Model

 In each round, when the master {\em does not audit}, the result is obtained from the {\em weighted majority} as follows.
 Consider a round $r$.
 Let $F(r)$ denote the subset of workers that returned an incorrect result, i.e., the rational workers who chose to cheat plus the malicious ones; recall that we assume as a worst case that all cheaters return the same value.
 Then, $W\setminus F(r)$ is the subset of workers that returned the correct value, i.e., the rational workers who chose to be truthful plus the altruistic ones.
 Then, if $\rho_{W\setminus F(r)}(r) > \rho_{F(r)}(r)$, the master will accept the correct value, otherwise it will accept an incorrect value.
-The mechanism, presented in the next section, employs auditing and appropriate incentives so that rational workers become truthful with high reputation, while malicious workers (alternatively altruistic workers) end up having very low (altr. very high) reputation after a few auditing rounds.
+The mechanism, presented in the next section, employs auditing and appropriate incentives so that rational workers become truthful and have a reputation that is higher than that of the malicious workers.